 Your Retirement Should Be Your Reward

-Whether it is to see the world with family, hiking with fellow outdoor enthusiasts or volunteering your time at a charitable organization, retirement should be a period when you finally get to enjoy everything you work for.
+Whether it is seeing the world with family, hiking with fellow outdoor enthusiasts or volunteering your time at a charitable organization, retirement should be a period when you finally get to enjoy everything you work for.
 And, when that time comes, your retirement savings will be expected to provide you with sufficient income to enjoy all the things that you temporarily set aside all those years ago.

 After working hard for three to four decades, your retirement should be your reward.